 The KYC regulation in the UK is tighter than in most European countries or the US.
 Basically, it starts with the same obligations, such as knowing who the potential recipient is.
 The required documents are all regular government-issued ID documents.

-It is more strict because the recipient has to prove the source of their funding and express their activities.
+It is stricter because the recipient has to prove the source of their funding and express their activities.
 This is done by providing salary slips, bank statements, and tax statements.

 On top of that, depending on the KYC software you decide to use, additional security layers can be added.
 For instance, biometric or selfie verification makes your ID verification even more accurate and secure.

-Biometric verification is the act of using unique physical characteristics to identify an individual: such as fingerprints or facial characteristics.
-Selfie verification uses a picture of the individual and compares it to the picture on the ID document or previously stored selfie.
+Biometric verification is the act of using unique physical characteristics to identify an individual, such as fingerprints or facial characteristics.
+Selfie verification uses a picture of the individual and compares it to the picture on the ID document or a previously stored selfie.

 The main reasons for using such software are cost reduction, improved processing speed, and increased accuracy of identity verification.
 And, of course, being GDPR compliant with the ability to mask sensitive information or only process the required information.

 In order to comply with KYC and AML regulations, real estate companies need efficient KYC automation software.
-In the next section, get introduced to Klippa’s KYC software and see how exactly it can streamline and secure your verification process.
+In the next section, you will be introduced to Klippa’s KYC software and see how exactly it can streamline and secure your verification process.

 Do you want to automate your KYC or AML process for your real estate business?
 Book a demo with one of our product experts via the form below, or contact us directly.